eserlxl/nextVersion/doc/TAG_MANAGEMENT.md

 ## Automated Tag Cleanup

-To prevent the accumulation of old or unnecessary tags, `vglog-filter` utilizes an automated tag cleanup workflow.
+To prevent the accumulation of old or unnecessary tags, `next-version` utilizes an automated tag cleanup workflow.

 ### GitHub Actions Workflow (`tag-cleanup.yml`)